 Conductor: Theresa Kemp

 Our High School students have been playing their instruments for many years and have experienced different ensembles and a variety of music.
 At this level, it is time to think about what music means to us personally, as a society now and in the past, and the role it plays in our daily lives as well as our futures.
-As we work together creating this art form each week, we look beyond the notes and rhythms to the impact and feeling of our music.
+As we work together to create this art form each week, we look beyond the notes and rhythms to the impact and feeling of our music.
 We learn how we can change both the message of a piece through performance and our environment through music.

-Time is at a premium for most students at his age, and each rehearsal will be a valuable and enjoyable experience.
+Time is at a premium for most students at this age, and each rehearsal will be a valuable and enjoyable experience.
 Students need to be committed to this ensemble and the most dedicated students will be rewarded with leadership roles.
-This orchestra takes the student’s musical experience and skills and bring them to a more artistic and thoughtful level while playing some of the world’s most amazing string repertoire.
+This orchestra takes the student’s musical experience and skills and brings them to a more artistic and thoughtful level while playing some of the world’s most amazing string repertoire.